Become a Premium Member

 Seals and Judgements

 Paladins have spells that are called "seals" that grant them bonuses in combat.
 The bonuses can be anything from additional damage to mana regeneration, with many other abilities in between.
-Once cast, seals last for 30 minutes.
 A Paladin can only have 1 seal active at a time.
 While active that seal provides its benefit to the Paladin.

-• Seal of Justice - This seal inflicts holy damage on each hit and limits the targets run speed for 5 seconds.
+• Seal of Justice - This seal inflicts an additional 16% holy damage on each hit and reduces the target's movement speed by 50% for 8 seconds.
 This is a great seal when you are in a crowded place and need to control enemies running, or in PVP where you want to keep your enemy in melee range.

-• Seal of Truth - This seals places a stacking DOT on the target each time it is hit.
-Each stack does holy damage over time to the target and can stack up to five times.
-Once at five stacks it also inflicts additional holy damage with each hit.
-When judged it causes holy damage that is increased by each stack of the DoT on the target.
-This is you main seal once you can learn it in your mid 40's.
+• Seal of Truth - This seals places a stacking DOT called Censure on the target each time it is hit as well as inflictint 12% holy damage.
+Each stack of sensure does holy damage over time to the target and can stack up to five times.

 Blessings

-Blessings are character buffs that paladins can give to themselves or other players that last an hour.
+Blessings are character buffs that paladins can give to themselves or other players.
 The blessings apply very beneficial bonuses such as enhanced mana regeneration, enhanced attack power and many more.
-Any given player (including the Paladin) can only be under the effect of one blessing per Paladin in a similar manner as auras.
+Any given player (including the Paladin) can only be under the effect of one blessing per Paladin.
 You can be under the effect of multiple paladin blessings though, just each one must be a different blessing and from a different Paladin.

 Character Stats